 Uncle Larry brought the fire back

-Somewhere in the line that started getting harder to do as working with session and playing shows got “in the way” of that freedom I used to have.
-It was Uncle Larry that brought all what I had lost back and hope he did the same with a lot of you out there.
+Somewhere in the line that started getting harder to do as working with sessions and playing shows got “in the way” of that freedom I used to have.
+It was Uncle Larry that brought all that I had lost back and hope he did the same with a lot of you out there.

 let’s treasure and support Uncle Larry while we can and let him do what he does best – Homeskool us!